openvinotoolkit/geti-sdk/README.md

 # SC REST API tools
 ## Introduction
-This package contains some helpful tools to interact with the SC REST API.
+This package contains some helpful tools to interact with a Sonoma Creek cluster via the SC REST API.
 It provides functionality for uploading media, annotations and set some basic project configurable parameters.

-Three minimal example scripts to create projects based on the COCO dataset in various configurations are provided:
+Three example scripts to create projects based on the COCO dataset in various configurations are provided:
 - create_coco_project_detection.py -> Converts the coco annotations for the "dog" class to bounding boxes, and creates a detection project with coco images containing dogs